progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	 * [new tag]         v1.4-lw -> v1.4-lw
 	 * [new tag]         v1.5 -> v1.5

+Ahora, cuando alguien clone o reciba de tu repositorio, cogerá también todas tus etiquetas.
-Now, when someone else clones or pulls from your repository, they will get all your tags as well.
+>Now, when someone else clones or pulls from your repository, they will get all your tags as well.

 ## Tips and Tricks ##